Today In History logo TIH

 1863

-A language regulation issued under Emperor Alexander II grants full legal status to Finnish, overturning centuries of…
+A language regulation issued under Emperor Alexander II granted full legal status to the Finnish language in the Gran…

 1876